minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    :alt: MinIO Operator Console

-The MinIO Operator Console is designed with deploying multi-node distributed MinIO Deployments.
+The MinIO Operator Console is designed for deploying multi-node distributed MinIO Deployments.

 Deploying Single-Node topologies requires additional configurations not covered in this documentation.
 You can alternatively use a simple Kubernetes YAML object to describe a Single-Node topology for local testing and evaluation as necessary.